TonyKaravasilev/CryptoMananaDocs/docs/cryptographic-services.md

 - `authenticationTag` - The message authentication code (if enabled).

 &nbsp;&nbsp;&nbsp;&nbsp;The **CryptoMañana (CryptoManana) cryptography framework** provides an extra feature for this component.
-If you use the `setKeyedDigestionFunction()` to pass a keyed hash function (HMAC), y**ou will enable an authenticated encryption process** via the adding of a cipherdata tag (Encrypt-then-MAC).
+If you use the `setKeyedDigestionFunction()` to pass a keyed hash function (HMAC), **you will enable an authenticated encryption process** via the adding of a cipher data tag (Encrypt-then-MAC).
 It will provide an extra layer of source authenticity, but it will require you to set a pre-defined configuration for the function at both sides (and not only the public/private key).
-Here is a list of all available methods available:
+Here is a list of all available methods:

 ```php
 setAsymmetricCipher() // set the asymmetric cipher